ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Whether zeros will be included when finding valid matched pairs (section 6)
 * Whether trimming of growth ratios will take place and if so, what percent of the classes will be trimmed (section 6.1.3)
+* The minimum number of matched pairs present in an imputation class to perform trimming.

 ### 5.2 Output Records